 A bartender should know all about food borne illness and proper sanitation – prior to sitting down for an interview.
 Be prepared!
 Keep your card up to date, and be ready to show it to the interviewer.

-And, make sure you pay attention in class so you don’t have to repeat it.
-Below are a few things to be aware of:
+And, make sure you pay attention in the Food Handling Class so you don’t have to repeat it.
+Avoid these pitfalls:

 The U. S. Food and Drug Administration (FDA) oversees the “Food Code.”
 This organization simply provides guidelines to establish food safety rules.
 You don’t need to know anything more about them!